A TO Z TERMINOLOGY

 Hardening – Operation of quenching steels from the austenitic temperature range so as to produce martensite or a hard structure.

-Heat Shield – A device which is located on the very front of a mechanized torch.
+Heat Shield – A device that is located on the very front of a mechanized torch.
 Its purpose is to provide electrical isolation from the nozzle during piercing and cutting operations.
 In addition, it provides the path in which the shield gas impinges the arc at the exit orifice of the heat shield.

 Heat Treatment – Any operation involving the heating and cooling of metals or alloys.